taotriad/BabySomnia/Video_guide.md

 Note: Insomnicsy's "This Is..." videos are intended to be entertaining first and foremost; don't take them too seriously.
 That said, even with context included a lot of things just cannot be explained.

-*Note:* Since more 2024-editions started dropping after the first batch was added here.
-At least for the time being the new versions will be added, the old versions kept around, but the screenshots will *not* be updated.

 * **[6]** [Road to Fame (6th Anniversary Video)](https://www.youtube.com/watch?v=2u_ZG5Vf_3Q) *(Insomnicsy's 6th anniversary video about Dreamcatcher; obviously this video is full of spoilers)*
 * **[6]** [We Are Dreamcatcher (7th Anniversary Video)](https://www.youtube.com/watch?v=foVtASN01xQ) *(Insomnicsy's 7th anniversary video about Dreamcatcher; Likewise full of spoilers)*
 * **[3]** [This is JiU (2023)](https://www.youtube.com/watch?v=EiJSeXxonJ8) *(Insomnicsy's 2023-edition of the JiU guide)*